 My husband Brian and I built our labyrinth in a secluded, forested area of our property near Smithers, B.C.
 It is an 11-circuit Medieval labyrinth constructed with paving stones and recycled tire chips, which make for a pleasant walking surface.

-I am pleased to offer a number of services that utilize our labyrinth from May through to September or October, weather permitting.
+As a certified Advanced Labyrinth Facilitator, I am pleased to offer a number of services that utilize our labyrinth from May through to October, weather permitting.

-Facilitated labyrinth walks Whether you are recovering from the loss of a loved one or simply wish to spend some time decompressing from daily life, a facilitated labyrinth walk can help ground you and find your centre.
-My facilitation includes familiarizing clients with the history and meaning of the labyrinth, as well as guiding them through a walk along its 11 circuits to its centre.
+Facilitated labyrinth walks Whether you are recovering from the loss of a loved one, experiencing personal struggles or simply wish to spend some time decompressing from daily life, a facilitated labyrinth walk can help ground you and find your centre.
+My facilitation includes familiarizing clients with the history and meaning of the labyrinth, assisting to set intentions for the walk, as well as guiding them through the stages of a walk along its 11 circuits to its centre.

 Yoga at the labyrinth With the addition of portable platforms, our labyrinth can be transformed into an inspiring setting for your yoga practice.
 I offer both group and solo yoga instruction.

 Corporate or group events Looking for a unique venue for your group’s retreat or event in Smithers, B.C.?
 Book our labyrinth and adjacent shelter and allow the inspiring setting of the labyrinth to transform your time together.
-If you are planning an evening event, allow us to enhance the atmosphere with the addition of tea lights, music, or other additions.
+If you are planning an evening event, allow us to enhance the atmosphere with the addition of candle light, music, or other additions.